lucieluyiliu/What-s-vol-got-to-do-with-it/README.md

 # The main programs are:

--vol_empirical that runs the empirical part <br>
+-vol_empirical.m runs the empirical part <br>

--vol_calibration that runs the calibration part
+-vol_calibration.m runs the calibration part

 Note that a folder contianing SP futures zip files should exist in the directory in its ORIGINAL form.